House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 To close out the buyer’s guide, we’d like to share this awesome video on how to sharpen your saw’s teeth.

 You also can’t go wrong with Lynx’s 4-foot two-person saw.
-It’s only slightly below its one-person cousin because it takes more work to store and carry around.
+It’s only ranked slightly below its one-person cousin because storing and carrying around takes more work.
 Other than that, it’s a tough, fast, user-friendly crosscut saw.

 Related posts